Pasar al contenido principal Saltar al pie de página del mapa del sitio

 5. Personalized Benefits

 Depending on your workforce, a one-size-fits-all benefits package may not yield the value for your employees that you are hoping to provide.
 As employees place higher priority on benefits (aside from pay), they will gravitate to those employers who are actively seeking ways to meet their needs.
-Personalized benefits are one way to give your employees a choice in constructing a customized benefits package.
-When employees can pick and customize benefits according to their needs, it may encourage participation in benefits plans and offer a better return on their benefits investment.
+Personalized benefits and digital access to them are one way to give your employees a choice in constructing a customized benefits package.
+When employees have a seamless experience of picking and customizing benefits according to their needs, it may encourage participation in benefits plans and offer a better return on their benefits investment.

 An excellent place to start in this area is first understanding what types of benefits employees seek in the company's offerings.
 You may want to use employee surveys and a current benefits audit to help shed light on this area.
 Gathering feedback, making data-driven decisions, and implementing a solid communications plan can all help convey benefits' value to employees and provide insight into how programs can be used.

 What do personalized benefits look like?
 They could be an array of voluntary benefits, which are goods or services that are either fully or partially paid for by the employee but at a group discounted rate made available by the employer.
-Examples typically include ancillary benefits outside traditional benefits, such as ID theft protection, financial counseling, healthy lifestyle programs, public transportation passes, and supplemental insurance packages such as life, cancer, and pet coverage.
+Examples typically include ancillary benefits outside traditional benefits, such as ID theft protection, accidental injury, critical illness, legal, pet, home, auto, and many more types of insurance.
 Employers then may provide a monthly or annual expense allowance that employees use to offset their costs for these voluntary benefits.
 You can even set up a reimbursement plan to help with medical expenses, remote work costs, or other perks that support your employees.

 6. Family-Friendly Benefits